Coombe, Croydon: Early history

 In 1722, "Some Persons, digging at a Village call'd Coomb, near Croydon in Surry, found a great Number of Roman Urns, and other Antique Curiosities" (sic).
-The nearby town of Croydon originally developed due to a Roman road, and part of a Roman road has been found in Coombe Street, Croydon.
+The nearby town of Croydon originally developed due to a Roman road, and part of a Roman road has been found in Lower Coombe Street, Croydon.

 The houses of Coombe

-Coombe House to the north of the road, it dates back to 1761 and is Grade II listed.
+Coombe House, to the north of the road, dates back to 1761 and is Grade II listed.
 It is on the site of an older house, the Harveys' home.
 William Harvey stayed at the house frequently and had tunnels dug in the grounds in order to meditate in the dark.
 A 145 ft-deep well in the grounds of the house was said to be used by pilgrims to Canterbury on their journey to join the Pilgrims' Way, having come via the Archbishop's Croydon Palace.
 A Grade II listed brick icehouse is also in the grounds.
 Substantial changes were made to the house in the 1830s.
 It was bought in the 1890s by Frank Lloyd, a newspaper magnate.
 His father Edward Lloyd founded Lloyd Weekly Newspaper, later known as The Sunday News, and also the Daily Chronicle.
 He lived in Coombe House for 35 years until his death in 1927.
 Neighbouring Lloyd Park, created from land bequeathed by Lloyd, is named after him.
 The house was owned by an NHS Trust and was called Geoffrey Harris House.
 It is now owned by PACT Educational Trust and, in September 2013 reopened as The Cedars School, an independent all-boys senior school with a Catholic ethos.
 However the school relocated to Upper Norwood in September 2021.
-It is now occupied by Oakwood Prep School, also part of PACT Educational Trust.
+It was then occupied by Oakwood Prep School, also part of PACT Educational Trust.
+This closed in August 2023 as a result of an amalgamation.
+The site was sold to Spaghetti Bridge in March 2025 and is undergoing extensive renovation works, with the aim of re-opening as a special educational needs school.